Skip to content

 sudo usermod -aG docker $USER

-# setup swarm
+# back on the server, setup swarm

 docker swarm init